build-cpp/cmkr/docs/cmake-toml.md

 The vcpkg `version` will automatically generate the `url` from the [official repository](https://github.com/microsoft/vcpkg/releases).
 For a custom registry you can specify your own `url` (and omit the `version`).
 You can browse available packages on [vcpkg.io](https://vcpkg.io/en/packages.html).

+To specify package features you can use the following syntax: `imgui[docking-experimental,freetype,sdl2-binding,opengl3-binding]`.

 ## Packages

 ```toml